sheetal1322/-AI-Disease-Prediction-App./README.md

 3. Run the app

    streamlit run app.py
-5. Requirements
+ 4. Requirements
-The app requires these Python packages: pandas==2.2.3
+    The app requires these Python packages:

+    pandas==2.2.3

     numpy==2.2.5

     scikit-learn

     joblib

     streamlit==1.45.0

-6.Files in the Repository
+  6. Files in the Repository

     app.py — Streamlit application code

     disease_model.pkl — Trained Random Forest model

     label_encoder.pkl — Label encoder for disease names

     requirements.txt — Python dependencies

   Notes
    This app provides AI-based predictions only.
 It does NOT replace professional medical advice.

    For any health concerns, please consult a healthcare professional.